Why Does God Allow Suffering and Punishment?

 Sure, we want to protect others from suffering unnecessarily, and we shouldn’t go looking to run into a swarm of bees either (unless it is God’s will).
-But our priorities must be that of God’s: the spiritual well-being being the greatest concern.
+But our priorities must be that of God’s: our spiritual well-being as our first and greatest concern.
 And of course we should protect our tabernacles (our bodies) but only within moderation and never ever at the expense of neglecting another child of God.
-If we server others, so to love God, God will take care of us (allow only what is best for our eternal Life to occur).
+If we server others, so to love God, God will take care of us (allow only what is best for our Eternal Life to occur).
 This we must believe.

 Sure some of us are born with greater courage and strength to tolerate possible suffering and actual suffering and we might become first responders to help others in need, so handling those issues of possible suffering to help others isn’t as distressing for us with those blessings.
 But when we have true faith and trust in Christ, God will not only give us that courage and strength of a first responder when we run to care for those in need, we will actually become elated with joy to suffer for the love of God if He wills.
 Yes, there will be an actual craving for the cross…an unspeakable joy wanting to suffer like Christ.